stockgeeks/docker-compose/one-to-run-them-all/article.md

 # One to run them all

-In this Post we're going to cover how to run Kafka for local development our applications, so when we need to run future examples from the posts, it can be used as a basic reference, I will try to keep consistency on this approach.
+In this Post we're going to cover how to run Kafka for local development our applications, this will be useful to run future examples and can be used as a basic reference, I will try to keep consistency with this approach.

 There are many possible ways to run Kafka locally for development, among those the most common are probably: